Psycroptic: Founding, The Isle of Disenchantment, and The Scepter of the Ancients (1999–2004)

-Symbols of Failure and Ob(Servant) (2004-2011)
+Symbols of Failure and Ob(Servant) (2004–2011)

 2004 was a breakthrough year for the band as they played a second Australian tour, this time with Deeds of Flesh and then headed to Europe for a wide-ranging tour with Swedish bands Dismember and Anata.
 However, Chalk was reluctant to tour so his friend Jason Peppiatt (ex-Born Headless) was recruited to sing vocals.
 On returning to Australia, Psycroptic played two legs of the Metal for the Brain in Canberra and Brisbane, and a final show in their hometown of Hobart.
 Following this, disharmony within the band saw Chalk leave Psycroptic, and Peppiatt replace him permanently.
-Since his departure from Psycroptic, Chalk has continued to play drums with M.S.I. as well as a doom band called Space Raven and act in the vocal role in a number of other groups that includes Mephistopheles, playing bass in Born Headless and several other projects including the brief vocal position with Swedish band Spawn of Possession in 2009.
+Since his departure from Psycroptic, Chalk has continued to play drums with M.S.I. as well as doom band called Space Raven and act in the vocal role in a number of other groups that includes Mephistopheles, playing bass in Born Headless and several other projects including the brief vocal position with Swedish band Spawn of Possession in 2009.

 Psycroptic undertook a handful of Australian dates with Hate Eternal before working on their third album, Symbols of Failure (January 2006), their first for Neurotic.
 The release was followed by another European excursion with Nile and another Australian tour, this time with Cannibal Corpse.
 Work began on the follow-up to Symbols of Failure in early 2007 before some European shows with Deicide.
 Joe Haley collapsed after one show and suffered a seizure.
 He later recovered but the last few dates for the tour were cancelled.
 On 10 June Psycroptic featured at the Come Together Music Festival in Sydney.
 The Haley brothers seem to have since put their membership with The Amenta aside to concentrate on Psycroptic; however Dave Haley joined Blood Duster in September 2007.

 In May 2008, Psycroptic played their first shows in New Zealand alongside Ruins.
 The following month it was announced that Psycroptic had been signed to Nuclear Blast Records.
 Shortly after, the band released their fourth studio album, entitled Ob(Servant) in October 2008.
 The live DVD Initiation was filmed in Melbourne and released in 2010.
 The band toured Australia with Decapitated, Origin and Misery Index in March 2010.

-The Inherited Repression and Psycroptic (2012-2017)
+The Inherited Repression and Psycroptic (2012–2017)

 Psycroptic issued their fifth album, The Inherited Repression in February 2012.

 In November 2012, Psycroptic guitarist Joe Haley released a guitar tablature book for the album The Inherited Repression.
 Joe followed this up a year later with the release of a guitar tablature book for the album "Ob(Servant)" in October 2013.

 In November 2014, Psycroptic announced via Facebook that they had signed to Prosthetic Records.
 The subsequent self-titled Psycroptic album was released in March 2015.
 They also launched a charity outreach linked to purchasing their new single, "Echoes to Come", with the proceeds distributed to saving Tasmanian devils from extinction.